Information for participants

 Preparing for the course

-Before the course begins, we will make several of the readings accessible online.
-We will also post some readings from a basic microeconomics text that will be helpful to review before the course, especially if your native language is not English.
+Before the course begins, we will make some reading available in an online workspace, including some from a basic microeconomics text.
+It will be helpful to review this reading before the course, especially if your native language is not English.

 After the course, CSF hopes to help some of you apply your new skills in your home countries, so please begin to think now about projects or policies you may want to analyze upon your return.

-This course should be considered like a professional conference or workshop, and you can apply for a B-1 business visa.
+This course should be considered as a professional conference or workshop, and you can apply for a B-1 business visa.
 Do not apply for a student visa.
-For more visa information, please see: http://conservation-strategy.org/en/page/visa-information
+Find more visa information HERE.

 Travel to California